__________Undergraduates__________ Academic Progress and Financial Aid

 Maximum time frame for degree completion

-Undergraduate students who enter with no transfer units are eligible for 15 quarters of aid.
-If you have units accepted for transfer to UCSC and/or if you enroll in summer, the maximum number of quarters of aid eligibility is prorated.
+You are eligible for 15 quarters of aid without taking into account transfer credits.
+If you have credits accepted for transfer to UCSC and/or if you enroll in summer, the maximum number of quarters of aid eligibility is prorated.

 If your appeal is approved by the Financial Aid and Scholarship Office you will be placed on financial aid probation.

 *If you are returning from a leave of absence and are not able to access the online appeal form due to issues with “Blue” password, contact the Financial Aid and Scholarship Office at (831) 459-2963 to receive a paper version of the appeal.